Subaru EJ engine: 3. Shim-under-bucket style EJ20G usage

-Power output ranges from 220 PS at 6000 rpm and for the WRX Wagons to 275 PS at 6500 rpm and for the WRX STI Version II.
+Power output ranges from 220 PS at 6000 rpm for the WRX Wagons to 275 PS at 6500 rpm for the WRX STI Version II.

 Engines can be identified by coil on plug with 1 M8 bolt per coil and valve covers with 4CAM 16VALVE and horizontal lines above the plug holes.
 Generally these engines all have the slanted intercooler.
 Engines from the STI RAs received the upgraded Shim-Under-bucket style lifters unlike the normal HLA buckets the WRX & the WRX STI had.
 These engines also feature STI factory 8.5:1 forged pistons, lighter valves, the intake valves are marked INKO and the exhaust valves are marked EXKO.
 The standard HLA valves are I252 and E283 respectively.
 All WRX Wagon engines and automatic sedan engines came with a TD04 with 90 deg elbow, all manual WRX sedans including STI versions had a TD05 with 90 deg elbow.